by Amy Anderson

 To be considered a dietary supplement, the product must be ingested in the form of a pill, capsule, tablet, or liquid.
 It must contain one or any combination of: a vitamin, a mineral, an herb or botanical, an amino acid, a concentrate, or a metabolite extract.
+An example of this is full spectrum water soluble cbd, which is often taken in liquid or capsule form.
 The product must be intended to supplement the diet without being represented as a “conventional food or as a sole item of a meal or diet”.
 Finally, the product must be labeled as a dietary supplement with a statement that the product has not been evaluated by the FDA and is not intended to diagnose, treat, cure or prevent disease.
 Considered together, these criteria do not distinguish between foods, drugs, and dietary supplements on the basis of their chemical nature, only on their intended use.
 The language that the FDA uses to characterize dietary supplements is different than that of a drug and focuses mainly on its physical form and how it is marketed, but the definition fails utterly in making a practical distinction which mutually excludes one type of product from the other.
 Yet with respect to federal regulations, drugs and dietary supplements are treated entirely differently.

 For any conventional drug to come to market, the product must first be registered with the Food and Drug Administration (FDA) by the filing and approval of an Investigational New Drug (IND) application before the manufacturer can even begin mandatory studies to determine safety and efficacy.
 Producers of dietary supplements are under no such obligation.
 Often the bioactive ingredient in a supplement is later identified as closely related to or even identical to those in prescription drugs.
 Even more concerning, the ingredients in a dietary supplement may be uncharacterized and numerous or may be tainted with unknown toxic compounds, such as the potent carcinogen aristolochic acid, a natural botanical compound found as a contaminant in many Chinese herbal remedies.